demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 }
 ```

-For valid signup request, we call the `signupUser` function and then pass the return value of this function to the `handleUserSignupAsyncResult` function which returns a `Async<WebPart>`
+For valid signup request, we call the `signupUser` function and then pass the return value of this function to the `handleUserSignupAsyncResult` function which returns an  `Async<WebPart>`

 Through `let!` binding we retrieve the `WebPart` from `Async<WebPart>` and then using it to send the response back to the user.